 Castor oil has been used as a natural home remedy for hair loss for years and has become popular for eyebrows and eyelashes in recent years.

 There haven’t been any scientific studies to prove it can regrow hair, but the main compound in castor oil — ricinoleic acid — has been linked to hair regrowth.
 At the very least, it can keep your brows moisturized, which may help prevent breakage.

 There are a number of eyebrow serums available that are said to help eyebrows grow faster and thicker.
 While these claims haven’t been scientifically proven, they may still be worth a shot.
 Shop for eyebrow growth serums.

 Latisse is a medication approved by the U.S. Food and Drug Administration (FDA) to promote eyelash growth that has shown promise as a way to also grow eyebrows.
-Though not yet approved for use on the eyebrows, there’s evidence that when applied once or twice a day, bimatoprost 0.03% solution can help regrow eyebrows.
+Though not yet approved for use on the eyebrows, there’s that when applied once or twice a day, bimatoprost 0.03% solution can help regrow eyebrows.

 There are several things that can interfere with how quickly your eyebrows grow back.
 These include:

 According to the American Cancer Society, chemotherapy drugs damage hair follicles, which makes hair fall out.
 This is because chemotherapy targets and damages all rapidly dividing cells in the body, including those responsible for hair growth.

 Not everyone who takes chemotherapy drugs loses hair.
 Which hair and how much falls out varies from person to person — even on the same drugs.
 Some drugs cause hair loss across the entire body, including the eyebrows, while others only cause hair loss on the scalp.

 Hair loss from chemotherapy is usually temporary.
 Eyebrows and other hair often begin to grow back even before treatment is finished.